tarwn/lessthandot-hugo/blogs/content/posts/2013-06-19-nice-collection-of-free-sql.md

 5 Tips for a Smooth SSIS Upgrade to SQL Server 2012

-A Hitchiker&#8217;s Guide to Microsoft StreamInsight Queries
+A Hitchiker's Guide to Microsoft StreamInsight Queries

 Data Mining Extensions (DMX) Reference